Here's who's tapped to chair City of Ottawa committees this term | CBC News

 If the nominating committee's recommendations are endorsed by full council at its meeting Wednesday, there will be a lot of movement from committee membership last term, with a focus on putting experienced councillors in chair positions.

 The most desired committee seat was on transportation, which will tackle a new master plan this term.
 Twenty-one of 24 councillors expressed interest.
-Beacon Hill-Cyrville's Tim Tierney gets to keep his role chairing that committee.
+Beacon Hill-Cyrville's Tim Tierney is poised to keep his role chairing that committee.

 The former community and protective services has been split into two.
 Orléans-West Innes's Laura Dudas would become the chair of the community services committee, responsible for recreation, child care, long-term care and other files.